Lexington Presbyterian - Service to our Local Community

 The Jesse Tree

-To participate simply choose one or more of the many cards hanging on the Jesse Tree/Chrismon Trees in the sanctuary that describe a particular need.
+The Jesse Tree/Chrismon Tree is set up in our church sanctuary every year during the season of Advent.
+To participate simply choose one or more of the many cards hanging on the tree that describe a particular need.
 We invite you to bring the card attached to the gift back to church and place it under the Jesse Tree.
 There will be boxes under the tree for checks.
 We encourage you to simplify the wrapping as much as possible.
 May we give generously in response to God's greatest gift to us – the child born in a manger, our Emmanuel.

 Meals for Shut-Ins